Athemis/PixelPerfectionCE/README.md

 If in doubt ask the original creator for explicit permission to include her/his work in Pixel Perfection CE *and* to redistribute it under the CC-BY-SA 4.0 license.

-#### Pull requests
+#### Pull Requests

 Fork this repository, and push your changes to this fork.
 Create a pull request and provide the information requested in the template.
 If you have created content yourself, you will have to consent to having it published under the CC-BY-SA 4.0 license.
 If you have copied content from anywhere else, you will have to either provide a source for its licensing information or a proof of consent from the original creator.

 ## Contributors